Psychology (PSY) - Graduate Courses

 Advanced Research Methods

 An advanced course in the quantitative and logical aspects of statistical analysis, interpretation and design of behavioral science research and experimentation.
 Major emphasis is on the conceptual rather than the computational aspects of quantitative methods.
 Recommended for those planning graduate work in psychology or related fields.
-Prerequisite: PSY 100; PSY 210; PSY 321 or PSY 331, MTH 145.
+Prerequisite: PSY 100; PSY 210; PSY 321 or PSY 331, STAT 145.
 Offered Spring.

 PSY 426/526 Cr.3